openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/client_metadata/client_code_format.json}}

-Here is an example for an RP sending its metadata with a presentation request (object) in the `registration` request parameter:
+Here is an example for an RP sending its metadata with a presentation request (object) in the `client_metadata` request parameter:

 <{{examples/client_metadata/client_ondemand_format.json}}